khulnasoft/tradescope/docs/utils.md

 ```

 !!!
 Warning
     Please ensure to only use this on an empty target database.
-Tradescope will perform a regular migration, but may fail if entries already existed.
+Freqtrade will perform a regular migration, but may fail if entries already existed.

 ## Webserver mode